umerapasha/Identifying-Sexist-Memes-in-English-and-Spanish-Digital-Culture/README.md

 SGD Classifier
 MLP
 CatBoost

+# Deep Learning Architecture
+The deep learning architecture consists of multiple components:
+BERT (Multilingual): For encoding textual content.
+GPT-2: For enhanced text contextualization.
+CLIP: For aligning text and image features.
+Swin Transformer: For robust image classification.

 Contributing
 We welcome contributions from the community.
 Please fork the repository and submit a pull request.